viamrobotics/docs/docs/tutorials/light-up.md

 {{% alert title="Info" color= "info" %}}

-Technically, you can detect any object that is listed in the <file>labels.txt</file> (such as a dog or a toilet) but for this tutorial, we are detecting a person.
+Technically, you can detect any object that is listed in the <file>labels.txt</file> (such as a dog or a chair) but for this tutorial, we are detecting a person.

 To detect something else with the camera, just change the string "person" to a different item in the <file>label.txt</file> file.